Web Content Display

 The goal is to make it as transparent and easy as possible for students and departments, while making sure we are meeting all of our regulatory requirements.
 You will find the high-level process below:

-- Students are awarded FWS as part of their financial aid package.
-Not all students are eligible or qualify for FWS.
-The maximum award any student received as part of their aid package was $1,500.
+- Students are awarded a maximum Federal Work-Study award of $2000 as part of their financial aid award package, and not all students are eligible for FWS.

-- Department's apply for a work-study position using the 2013-2014 Federal Work-Study Employer Application Form.
+- Departments apply for a FWS position using the 2015-2016 Federal Work-Study Employer Application Form.

 - If approved, the department is notified and completes a Federal Work-Study On-Campus Participation Agreement.

-- Close to the beginning of the fall term, Work-study jobs will be posted on the Financial Aid Office website.
+- Close to the beginning of the fall term, Federal Work-Study jobs will be posted on the Financial Aid Office website.

-- Students who have been awarded work-study as part of their financial aid award package can search and apply for work-study jobs.
+- Students who have been awarded FWS as part of their financial aid award package can search and apply for FWS jobs.

-- Earnings are tracked by the Financial Aid Office.
-Departments will get notified when students are close to reaching their limit.
-At that time, the employer can either keep the student employed as a NON-work-study employee (paid from student assistant funds) or terminate the position.
+- The Financial Aid Office will notify supervisors when students are close to reaching their limit.
+At that time, the employer can either keep the student employed as a NON-Federal Work-Study employee (paid from student assistant funds) or terminate the position.

-If your department hires a FWS student and pays them $8.50/hour, that means that the student would work around 88 hours a semester or around 6 hours a week.
-Of course, that's assuming that the student would every single week during the semester.
+If your department hires a FWS student and pays them $9.00 per hour, that means that the student would work around 111 hours a semester or around 7 hours a week, asumming that the student would every single week during the semester.

 If you need an employee who can work more hours, you could consider hiring a student under the FWS program, and then transition them to a standard student assistant when they reach their maximum.